Candidate Advisory Council Procedures and Rules

 - Vacancy due to resignation, death or removal by the governor: No later than 60 calendar days after being notified in writing by the governor that a vacancy exists, the council shall present to the governor the names of candidates to fill the vacancy.

 - The council shall convene as early as necessary to review the number of open seats and develop a timetable for the current year’s recruitment process.

 - Carry-over candidates from the prior year shall be contacted to update information.

 - The council shall advertise to fill expired seats.

 - Deadline for accepting completed nominations will be set by the council.
 This deadline may be extended as determined by the council.

 Vacant regent seats due to resignation, death or removal by the governor

-- The council shall convene a meeting within a reasonable time after receiving notice that a vacancy exists to ensure that the vacancy is filled in a timely manner.
+- The council shall convene a meeting within a reasonable time after receiving notice that a vacancy exists to ensure that the 60-day requirement is met.